 - Eukaryotic cells and prokaryotic cells contain DNA.

-- They can reproduce.
+- Both can reproduce.

-- Both are living cells.
+- Also, both are living cells.

-- Both possess ribosomes.
+- And, both possess ribosomes.

-- They produce proteins.
+- Furthermore, they both produce proteins.

 - These cells require energy to perform metabolic processes.